 “Not so fast my friend.
 My third wish was that I locate and eliminate Osama bid Laden during my first term.”

 The bartender said, “Sir, obviously you are on a roll.
 But you’ve been more than generous in sharing with me things which are obviously personal in nature; consequently I would not dare ask about the fourth wish, which you did not share with your family.”

 “But there's one thing I still don't understand.
 What's with the ostrich?"

 According to the bartender, the President replied "I was afraid that you would ask that.
-My fourth wish was for a chick with long legs."
+For my fourth wish, I had to decide between ensuring that Obamacare passed and was ultimately funded, or a chick with long legs."

 © 2011 and 2013, the Institute for Applied Common Sense (Well sorta, some of this is in the public domain).

 In one of our earliest posts back in 2008, we examined some of the issues which might potentially arise should the federal government become further involved in the healthcare of its citizens.
 Since then, The Patient Protection and Affordable Care Act was passed.
 Now that it is scheduled to take effect, it is back in the news for a variety of reasons.
 Although some of the original proposals in 2008 did not make their way into the legislation, we thought it worthwhile to revisit some of the points we made at that time.